Physiotherapists work to improve the lives of individuals with physical and psychosocial difficulties.

-100% of our final year students said that staff are good at explaining things, so join us on live chat now to find out more, or register to meet us at an Open Day.
+An impressive 100% of our final year students are in professional or managerial positions six months after graduation and 89% said that staff have made the subject interesting, so join us on live chat now to find out more, or register to meet us at an Open Day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.